bclover/real-world-functional-programming-book/part4/README.md

+# Why vs. How Curry Works

+If you're more interested in how currying can help you in your current work vs the how it works, skip this and the following 5 sections and go to the [Lodash FP](lodash_fp.md) section.
+It compares and contrasts the 2 libraries giving you insights into how function currying and partial applications can be useful in your work.

 # Curry and Partial Application

 Currying, or function currying, is when you make all functions take 1 argument, even those that normal need more.
 This means if you have a function that takes 2 arguments to do something useful, if you call it with 1 argument, it'll return a function.
 If you call that returned function with 1 argument, it'll then return the result.
 It's named after the guy who invented the technique, Haskell Brooks Curry.